epilot-dev/switching-deadlines/EXAMPLES.md

 ## Checking the library version

-Tp verify that your library installation contains the latest holiday updates and is up to date.
+To verify that your library installation contains the latest holiday updates and is up to date.

 ### Example